 - Make your plans known.
 Let your academic advisor know that you are planning to transfer following the completion of your degree.

 - Start planning your transfer ASAP.
 Penn Highlands has many resources to help students explore different career and transfer options.
 Visit with our Career Pathways Specialist to explore the many careers in today’s workforce, the degrees and training required for certain careers, and anticipated job openings in your chosen field.

-- Visit with your advisor or the Student Success Center staff to start planning for your transfer.
+- Visit with our Transfer Specialist to start planning for your transfer.
 The Transfer Specialist can help you determine the schools that interest you, the programs of study that will lead you to the career you have selected, and the courses you should be taking at Penn Highlands that will prepare you for transfer.

 How Do I Know How My Courses Will Transfer?

-Many colleges and universities have lists that indicate which specific Penn Highlands courses are equivalent to courses at their four-year institution.
+Many colleges and universities have lists that indicate which specific Penn Highlands courses are equivalent to courses at their institution.
 (Keep in mind that although a course is equivalent, it may not be required for a particular bachelor’s degree program.)
-Working with a transfer counselor at the four-year college is the best way to ensure your courses will transfer and apply to your chosen degree.
-Click here to see how many PA schools transfer credit.
+Working with a transfer counselor at the university is the best way to ensure your courses will transfer and apply to your chosen degree.

 Special (Articulation) Agreements Can Smooth The Way

-Penn Highlands has transfer agreements with many colleges and universities have made the transfer planning process smoother by outlining how Penn Highlands courses can fit into bachelor’s degree requirements.
+Penn Highlands has transfer agreements with many colleges and universities that make the transfer planning process smoother.
 Click here to learn about the articulation agreements that are in place between Penn Highlands and other colleges and universities.